 Minneapolis Chain of Lakes IBM

-The Minneaplis Chain of Lakes includes Cedar Lake, Lake of the Isles, Lake Calhoun, and Lake Harriet.
+The Minneapolis Chain of Lakes includes Cedar Lake, Lake of the Isles, Lake Calhoun, and Lake Harriet.
 The importance of this IBA is the significant acreage of water that provides migratory habitat for waterfowl and waterbirds within a highly developed urban landscape.

 Two-hundred and nine species were recorded from 1977-2005, including 27 species of waterfowl, gulls and other waterbirds.
 Up to 84 species have been recorded within the deciduous woodland in Cedar Lake Park and species of conservation concern including Henslow's Sparrow, Piping Plover, Peregrine Falcon, Horned Grebe, Common Tern and Wilson's Phalarope.